coleea/nextjs-server-action-example/README.md

 Every Server Actions use this module for Server Request

-if you call the function that contains `"use server"` statement, it actually calls `CallServer Function` in `api-call-server.js` for server request.
+if you call the function that contains `"use server"` statement, it actually calls `CallServer` function in `api-call-server.js` for server request.